-1. Beat eggs in a medium bowl.
-Add oil, soda water, matzo meal, and salt and pepper.
+1. Beat the eggs in a medium bowl.
+Add the oil, soda water, matzo meal, and salt and pepper.
 Stir to combine.

 2. Cover and refrigerate for 15 to 30 minutes.
-Roll the mixture into 8 golf ball-sized balls and store in the fridge until ready to cook.
+Roll the mixture into 8 golf-ball-size balls and store in the fridge until ready to cook.

-4. Season to taste with salt and pepper, divide into bowls, and garnish with a little chopped parsley.
+4. Season to taste with salt and pepper, divide among bowls, and garnish with a little chopped parsley.

-Originally featured in Souped-Up Latkes and Three Other Takes on Hanukkah Classics
+Originally featured in Souped-Up Latkes and 3 Other Takes on Hanukkah Classics